-This section defines how you can integrate information about your project milestones into your charts (new in 16.0).
+This section defines how you can integrate information about your project milestones into your charts.
 When you define milestones in your project (i.e. a series of goals for specific metrics at certain dates in the life of your project), you will be able to: